marinaariasq/TFM_MarinaAriasQueralt/README.md

     > python Streaming_Simulation.py

-## Settings
+## Disclaimer

 To run this project, you will need an API key and user credentials for the OpenWeatherMap APIs, as well as credentials for the SQL Server database.
+Additionally, some of the data files used in this project are not available on this reposity GitHub due to their large size.